aheze/Find-App/_pages/presskit.md

 <h2>Description</h2>
 </div>

-Find is a fast, focused iOS app that lets you find text in real life.
-It brings the power of Command + F to your phone's camera, balancing speed with awesome capability.
-I value ease-of-use just as much as your privacy, so there are no ads, trackers, or data being collected.

-Find is completely free and works 100% offline.
-The Optical Character Recognition that powers the core functionality uses on-device technology that's both fast and accurate.
-It annihilates the human eye, especially when processing hundreds of photos and producing results in seconds.
+Find is an app to find text in real life.
+Look for text anywhere, whether that’s in screenshots, books, or even nutrition labels — all in real time.
+Search your entire photo library in a split second and organize it with stars.
+Find in real-time using the camera and speed through forms and worksheets.
+Create lists of allergies or dietary restrictions and find unwanted ingredients instantly.
+Find is faster than the human eye.

+Find was designed with privacy in mind, so all processes happen offline and nothing ever leaves your phone.
+There are no servers, no data collection, no analytics, and no internet connection is required.

+Find is a free app.
+It has no ads, subscriptions, or in-app purchases.

 <br>